 Join us Tuesday evening for the Award Ceremony and Reception honoring the 2019 recipients.

 I've been a fan of the Baldrige for 20 years, but I've been quite surprised to see how little it addresses sustainability.
 Explain, if you would, how that is going to be incorporated into the model moving forward.

 Only this month Blackrock Capital, $7 trillion under management, and today BP announced they are moving their organizations rapidly on a path of sustainability.
 In sum, they are recognizing industry social and environmental costs are eroding everyone's business profit first, and impacting the planet too.

 Thanks for being a fan, and for offering an opportunity for improvement.
 As we revise the framework for 2021-2022, we’d welcome your suggestions on strengthening the theme of sustainability.
 Right now, we address the issue in the core value of Societal Responsibility.
 In Criteria in item 1.2, we ask how you consider societal well-being and benefit as part of your strategy and daily operations and how you contribute to the well-being of your environmental, social, and economic systems.
 We also ask how you address and anticipate any adverse societal impacts of your products and operations.
 How can we improve on this?
-Please send your suggestions to iday [at] nist.gov.
+Please send your suggestions to email@example.com.

 Until recently I worked at a very large and complex healthcare provider (12,000+ employees).
 A couple of years ago some senior leaders were bemoaning the fact that so many employees only knew "their" immediate part of the organization, and were unaware of the 'bigger picture.'
 I suggested that they use the Baldrige Organizational Profile - that they write it for the organization and then use that to educate/inform new employees, new mangers, new leaders, etc.